webplatform/docs/tutorials/box_model/index.md

 }
 </syntaxhighlight>

-The result looks like:
+The result looks like [[http://code.webplatform.org/gist/11429299|This Live Example]]

-<p class="note">Note: add screenshot to show what this should look like.</p>

 This rule makes images easier to see by giving them a mid-gray border all round:

 <syntaxhighlight lang="css">
 img {border: 2px solid #ccc;}
 </syntaxhighlight>

-The result looks like:
+The result looks like [[http://code.webplatform.org/gist/11429444|This Live Example]]

-<p class="note">Note: add screenshot to show what this should look like.</p>

 === Margins and padding ===

 You use margins and padding to adjust elements' positions and to create space around them.
-Use the {{ cssxref("margin") }} property or the {{ cssxref("padding") }} property to set the margin or padding widths respectively.
+Use the [[css/properties/margin|margin]] property or the [[css/properties/padding|padding]] property to set the margin or padding widths respectively.

 If you specify one width, it applies all around the element (top, right, bottom and left).
 If you specify two widths, the first applies to the top and bottom, the second to the right and left.
 You can specify all four widths in the order: top, right, bottom, left.